SGAI-Team-A/SOS/README.md

 # SGAI_2023: SOS - Salvation of Survivors

+A serious game created for 2023 BeaverWorks Summer Institute exploring ethical dilemmas and the use of AI in crisis scenarios.

 ## Running the game
 1. Clone the repository or download the code
 2. Install pipenv